maxstevens-nl/zero-vue/README.md

 - Enable [Corepack](https://github.com/nodejs/corepack) using `corepack enable`
 - Install dependencies using `pnpm install`
 - Run interactive tests using `pnpm dev`

+## Credits

+The implementation here was based on [zero-solid](https://github.com/rocicorp/mono/tree/main/packages/zero-solid).
+You can also check out [hello-zero-nuxt](https://github.com/danielroe/hello-zero-nuxt) to see the original implementation and history of this project.

 ## License